Showing 126 Events: Full Schedule (2026+)

 Nantucket Book Festival celebrates its 9th year in 2020.
 They feature a line-up of award-winning authors and local and regional talent.
 They take center stage, representing genres fiction, poetry, history, journalism, politics, and memoir.
 Attendees enjoy author presentations Thursday-Sunday, also featured in the garden are storytimes for children.
 Most events are free to the public.

-Schomburg Center Literary Festival
+Schomburg Centennial Festival

 The Schomburg Center for Research in Black Culture is dedicated to the collection, preservation, and interpretation of global black experiences.
 Our new Schomburg Center Literary Festival expands our long tradition of championing authors of African descent from across the globe and publications that celebrate Black history and culture.
 The day-long book festival will feature exhibitors, readings, panel discussions, workshops and more for all ages, from prose to poetry, comic books to young adult novels, fiction and non-fiction.